ramp-eu/TTE.project1/docs/README.md

 ```
 ## Demo
 #### Install
-In order to install the components of our demo follow the instructions provided in this file: [Installation & Administration Guide](installationguide.md)
+In order to install the components of our demo, follow the instructions provided in this file: [Installation & Administration Guide](installationguide.md)
 ```
 Within the docs folder, the "installationguide.md" is to be filled with information on how to install the demo components and their dependencies.